ref2401/cg/README.md

 6. Tangent space debugging.
 Draw tangent space for each vertex.
 Also draw the final normal exctracted from normal-map
 7. By_line_iterator unittest: start reading file with it0, move the iterator to it1 and finish reading the file.
 8. os messages(events)
-	- fix mouse camera rotation.
+	- Fix mouse camera rotation.
 It's too sloppy.
 	- mouse wheel
 	- keyboard
 	- fullscreen (F11), max/min window